datastax/astrapy/README.md

 Depending on the target chosen, different environment variables are needed: refer to the `tests/env_templates/*.base.template` examples.
 Note that the variables defined in the desired "base" template **must** be set to run test, even for unit tests.

+Additionally, you will need to define the environment variables in `tests/env_templates/env.vectorize-minimal.template`, which are needed by the minimal set of "vectorize" testing belonging to the "base" test group.

 #### Docker vs. Podman